eloots/Pi-Akka-Cluster/exercise_060_cluster_base/README.md

-# Demonstrate Akka Cluster Weakly-Up members
+# Explore base Akka Cluster formation

-This exercise is a duplicate of the `cluster_weakly_up` exercise (implemented using the Akka Classic API's), but implemented using the Akka Typed API's.

-When a node tries to join the cluster while one or more other nodes are already up but unreachable, the leader will move the new node from `Joining` to `WeaklyUp` instead of `Up`.

-The joining of a cluster in the `WeaklyUp` state can be disabled by setting `akka.cluster.allow-weakly-up-members` to `off`
+In this exercise, we will explore the formation of an Akka Cluster with up-to 5 nodes.

 # Instructions

-- Build and transfer the new version of the code to the nodes
+- Build the fat-jar for this exercise and transfer it to all the nodes using the `copy` command
+- Run different scenarios and observe what happens
+- Here's a sample scenario:
+    - Start-up nodes individually
+        - Start up `node-0` and wait until the heart-beat LED starts blinking
+        - Wait for some time - what happens (or doesn't happen)
-- Start a cluster on node-0, node-1 and node-2
+        - Start up `node-1`
-- Wait until the cluster is in a converged state before proceeding with the next step
+        - Observe...
-- Start the application on the remaining nodes (3 & 4) and disconnect one of the first three nodes
+        - Start up the remaining nodes
-- Observe and explain what happens
-- Next, reconnect the unplugged node and observe what happens. `Be patient`
+    - Hit `Ctrl-C` in `node-1`'s terminal
+    - Observe...
+    - Hit `Ctrl-C` in `node-0`'s terminal
+    - Observe...
+    - Hit `Ctrl-C` in remaining node terminal sessions

 # LED Legend